JooelRinne/wildlifetrade/README.md

 2. Edit the "filteringaccuracy.py" script and make sure that the variable "data_selection" is True and "accuracy_assessment" is False.
 3. Select the sample size of your assessement data (number of data entries) by setting the "sample_size" variable to for example 100
 4. Run the "filteringaccuracy.py" script.
 Six .csv files are created, two of each website type.
 The files have as many randomly selected data entries from the database as defined by the "sample_size" variable.
 5. Review the .csv files manually.
-Insert new column "filtered" to the files and mark the entries that should be filtered (include species you are searching) with "y" and the entries that should be filtered with "n" as done in the example .csv files, e.g. "forum_revieweddata.csv".
+Insert new column "filtered" to the files and mark the entries that should be filtered (include species you are searching) with "y" and the entries that should be filtered with "n" as done in the example .csv file  "forum_revieweddata.csv".
-6. Name the reviewed .csv files same way as the example files in the "Accuracy assessment" folder
+6. Name the reviewed .csv files same way as they are refered in the "filteringaccuracy.py" script
 7. Edit the "filteringaccuracy.py" script again and make sure that this time the variable "data_selection" is False and "accuracy_assessment" is True.
 8. The script produces accuracy_assessment reports including accuracies and omission and commission errors for each six reviewed data sets.